Home

 How tabletop exercises help

-Tabletop exercises can help identify points of confusion that need to be clarified.
+Effective tabletop exercises can help identify points of confusion that need to be clarified.
 There is no set rubric for the exercises.
-The key is to constantly bring in new scenarios into the exercise and ask the participants how they would deal with those scenarios.
+The key is to constantly bring in new challenging scenarios into the exercise and ask the participants how they would deal with those scenarios.

 A great way to frame the exercises is to talk about potential losses and takeaways from them.
 This is more important from a leadership perspective because leadership functions are less defined than technical ones.